Autumn Leaves / 紅葉

 Higashiyama Zoo and Botanical Gardens (Nagoya City)

-Higashiyama Zoo and Botanical Gardens is a municipal zoo and garden located in Higashiyama Park in Nagoya City.
-The garden consists of a zoo with many popular animals including "Shabani," the famous handsome gorilla, and a botanical garden with 7,000 plant species on display, spread out and taking advantage of the natural terrain.
-In autumn, about 500 trees change color, and there are many attractions such as vivid five-color maples with a mixture of red, orange, yellow, lime, and green, and whimsical upside-down maples reflected on the surface of the water in the pond.
-During the fall foliage season, the gardens are illuminated at night.
+Higashiyama Zoo and Botanical Gardens is a municipal zoo and botanical garden located in Higashiyama Park in Nagoya City.
+The park has spread on the natural grounds with a zoo with the famous handsome gorilla "Shabani", and other popular animals, and the botanical garden with 7,000 plant species on display.
+In autumn, about 500 trees change color, and vivid five-colored maples with mixture of red, orange, yellow, yellow-green, and green, and the upside-down maples reflecting on the surface of the pond may be seen.
+The gardens are illuminated at night during the autumn foliage season.

 Click here for more on Nagoya City.